DartInAction/dart-in-action/README.md

 dart-in-action
 ==============

-Accompanying source for the Dart In Action book from Manning
+Accompanying source for the Dart In Action book from Manning.
+Although the source code has changed due to breaking changes in the APIs, the underlying concepts (classes, interfaces, isolates, functional programming and so-on, remain the same).

 See the [print_book_v1](https://github.com/DartInAction/dart-in-action/tree/print_book_v1) branch for the original source code reference in V1 of the print book.

 This code in the master branch is being migrated as Dart heads towards version 1.0 sometime in 2013.

+Clone using the command:

+    git clone git://github.com/DartInAction/dart-in-action.git

+As the code is updated, I'm also running dart2js against the output, so that you can simply checkout and load the relevant HTML files in any modern browser, even if you don't have Dartium.

 ## Current status:

 - Chapter 01: Last tested with r20263 (M3+)
 - Chapter 02: Last tested with r20263 (M3+)
-- Chapter 03: Last tested with r16323 (M2)
+- Chapter 03: Last tested with r20263 (M3+)
 - Chapter 04: Last tested with r16323 (M2)
 - Chapter 05: Last tested with r16323 (M2)
 - Chapter 06: Last tested with r16323 (M2)